 Raising awareness of plastic pollution

-We are a sponsor of Ocean 5, a team of rowers taking part in the 2019 Talisker Whisky Atlantic Challenge to raise awareness of plastic waste in the ocean.
+In 2019 we supported Ocean 5, a team of rowers taking part in the 2019 Talisker Whisky Atlantic Challenge to raise awareness of plastic waste in the ocean.

 This is an issue close to our hearts – Lankelma’s team includes some keen sailors and we strive to reduce the impact of our work on marine environments.
 This includes preventing any rubbish getting into the sea; using environmentally-friendly products wherever possible and minimising waste from our drilling and testing operations.